Skip to Content

 Dairy-Free Paleo Eggnog | TheRoastedRoot.net - made with coconut milk, almond milk, maple syrup, and coconut sugar for a refined sugar-free holiday treat #drink #recipe

-Sure, not eeeeeverything we eat has to be jam-packed with health benefits and we all deserve a glycemic-spiking serum from time to time, but whenever possible, I try keeping even my treat recipes on the less-bad-for-you end of the spectrum.
-As I’ve gotten older, I’ve become more sensitive to dairy and sugar, so traditional eggnog is a bit of a no-go as much as I would love to sip on that sinful sensuous sumptuous beverage all the live long day.
+Sure, not everything we eat has to be jam-packed with health benefits and we all deserve a glycemic-spiking serum from time to time, but whenever possible, I try keeping even my treat recipes on the less-bad-for-you end of the spectrum.

 Dairy-Free Paleo Eggnog | TheRoastedRoot.net - made with coconut milk, almond milk, maple syrup, and coconut sugar for a refined sugar-free holiday treat #drink #recipe